Beyond City Limits: The Real Story of Canada's Aging Population in Small Towns

 - Average age in rural areas climbs faster than metropolitan regions

-How aging differs in small towns vs cities
+- How aging differs in small towns vs cities

-Rural seniors experience aging differently than their urban counterparts.
+Rural seniors experience aging differently than urban counterparts.
 Many have lived in the same communities for decades, creating strong neighborhood connections and informal support networks that urban seniors often lack.

-- Limited employment opportunities for supplemental income
+Limited employment opportunities for supplemental income

 - Fewer downsizing options within their communities